 Qualifying for Chapter 7 Bankruptcy

 You must show a genuine inability to pay off your debts to qualify for Chapter 7.
 This means you must earn less than the median income for a family of your size in your state, or pass a “means test” if you don’t.
-The test basically measures your average monthly income over the last five years against your reasonable living expenses.
+The test basically measures your projected average monthly income over the next five years against your reasonable living expenses and debts to secured creditors.
 If you have substantial excess income after paying your base expenses, the court takes the position that you should give that money to your creditors.

 - You can’t have filed for Chapter 7 bankruptcy and received a discharge within eight years of submitting your current petition.

-- You also can’t refile within 180 days of dismissing a previous bankruptcy petition because of objections from creditors, or if the court dismissed your case because you violated one or more rules.
+- You also can’t refile within 180 days of voluntarily dismissing a previous bankruptcy petition because a creditor lienholder sought relief from the bankruptcy court, or if the court dismissed your case because you violated one or more rules.

 A Chapter 13 bankruptcy is one in which you enter into a court-approved payment plan to satisfy your debts over three to five years.
 The automatic stay applies to this chapter as well, meaning your creditors can’t harass you for more money during this time.
 They must accept the plan payments, which depend on your disposable income after expenses.
 Your property isn’t liquidated.